Contents

 The initials of each name combine to form the Latin phrase "Ero Cras," translating to "Tomorrow I will arrive."

-Book tickets to Sagrada Familia
+Book tickets & tours to explore Sagrada Familia's architecture

-Sagrada Familia Fast-Track Tickets with Hosted Entry
+Sagrada Familia Fast-Track Tickets

 Instant confirmation